DeepMind acquires and open-sources robotics simulator MuJoCo

 - Reproducibility: Even the best simulators can contain “non-deterministic” elements that make reproducing tests impossible.

-Overcoming these is a grand challenge in simulation research.
+Overcoming these hurdles presents a grand challenge in simulation research.
 In fact, some experts believe that developing a simulation with 100% accuracy and complexity might require as much problem-solving and resources as developing robots themselves, which is why simulators are likely to be used in tandem with real-world testing for the foreseeable future.

-MuJoCo 2.1 has been released as unlocked binaries, available at the project’s original website and on GitHub along with updated documentation.
+MuJoCo 2.1 has been released as unlocked binaries, available at the project’s original website and on GitHub, along with updated documentation.
 DeepMind is granting licenses to provide an unlocked activation key for legacy versions of MuJoCo (2.0 and earlier), which will expire on October 18, 2031.

 DeepMind’s acquisition of MuJoCo comes after the company’s first profitable year.
-According to a filing last week, the company raked in £826 million ($1.13 billion USD) in revenue in 2020, more than three times the £265 million ($361 million USD) it filed in 2019.
+According to a filing last week, the company raked in £826 million ($1.13 billion USD) in revenue in 2020, more than three times the £265 million ($361 million USD) that it filed in 2019.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: